SwikritiT/swaglabs-tests/blog/blog.md

 The total test execution time in Firefox ranged between 21-22 seconds, with an average execution time of 22 seconds.

-On average it took around **44 seconds** to run tests on both the browsers in headed mode.
+On average it took around **44 seconds** to run tests on both browsers in headed mode.

 ---